 - 50 percent of respondents expect similar activity six months from now (compared to 47 percent in Dec.)

 - 17 percent of respondents expect lower activity six months from now (compared to 28 percent in Dec.)

-Despite the overall solid improvement for the FDI's January figures, Mantey noted that respondent commentary still skewed negative overall.
-Mantey noted that while trends were on a balance better-than-expected for a majority of respondents, qualitive survey feedback still suggested a fairly muted demand environment.
+Despite the overall solid improvement for the FDI's January figures, Manthey noted that respondent commentary still skewed negative overall.
+Manthey noted that while trends were on a balance better-than-expected for a majority of respondents, qualitive survey feedback still suggested a fairly muted demand environment.